containerbuildsystem/cachito/README.md

 * `cachito_bundles_dir` - the directory for storing bundle archives which include the source archive and dependencies.
 This configuration is required, and the directory must already exist and be writeable.
+* `cachito_default_environment_variables` - a dictionary where the keys are names of package managers.
+The values are dictionaries where the keys are default environment variables to set for that package manager and the values are the environment variable values.
+Check `cachito/workers/config.py::Config` for the default value of this configuration.
 * `cachito_download_timeout` - the timeout when downloading application source archives from sources such as GitHub.
 The default is `120` seconds.
 * `cachito_js_download_batch_size` - the number of JavaScript dependencies to download at once using